tomas789/gridient/README.md

-# ExcelAlchemy
+# Gridient

 A Python library designed to simplify writing complex calculations and data structures to Excel files while preserving the underlying formulas.
-Define your logic in Python using familiar operators and let ExcelAlchemy translate it into live Excel formulas.
+Define your logic in Python using familiar operators and let Gridient translate it into live Excel formulas.

 ## Features